 released June 17, 2016

 Produced and Mixed by Jorgen Carlsson

 Engineered and Mastered by Steve Holroyd

 All songs written by Johnny Stachela

 “Handle It” and “Weight Of Your World” co-written by Stoll Vaughan

 In 2018, Johnny Stachela and Duane Betts partnered with the Devon Allman Project as guests, supporting and sitting-in on a nine-month Allman/Betts World Tour, with stops at such iconic venues the Beacon Theater in New York City and Colorado’s Red Rocks amphitheater.
 The European leg saw Stachela in Spain, Belgium, Netherlands, UK and Germany.
 Additionally, he performed on the second single, “Downtown Runaround,” and subsequent video from Bett’s debut EP, Sketches of American Music.

-Stachela then accepted the invitation to join The Allman Betts Band as a charter member in 2018, recording at the famed Muscle Shoals Sound studio- for their 2019 debut LP, Down to the River, and their 2020 follow-up (TBA) and touring internationally with the group, including dates in Europe and multiple summer festival stops.
+Stachela then accepted the invitation to join The Allman Betts Band as a charter member in 2018, recording at the famed Muscle Shoals Sound studio- for their 2019 debut LP, Down to the River, and their 2020 follow-up, Bless Your Heart, and touring internationally with the group, including dates in Europe and multiple summer festival stops.

 He guested with North Mississippi Allstars in Los Angeles and during a 2019 holiday run sat-in with Gov’t Mule in Philadelphia.
 With the Allman Betts Band, he supported Lynyrd Skynyrd on New Year’s Eve at the group’s final American Airlines Arena appearance in Dallas.
 As a solo artist, Stachela was invited to perform with Wet Willie on the band’s 2020 Rock Legends cruise.